 While you're doing this, pop your new plants into a bucket of water and leave them to soak up as much water as they can over a few hours.
 When you put them into the ground, the excess water will run into the surrounding soil, so don’t worry about them drowning.

-When it comes to watering the newly planted shrub, Nicola says to "water well throughout the first season, especially during hot spells.
-Make sure you water early in the morning or later at night - not in the heat of the day.”
+When it comes to watering the newly planted shrub, Nicola's advice is to "water well throughout the first season, especially during hot spells.
+Make sure you water early in the morning or later at night - not in the heat of the day".